The Definitive Guide to Privacy Online

 Thunderbird allows you to add as many email accounts as you want, including personalized email addresses you can create within Thunderbird, as well as third-party extensions to add your favorite apps.

 Allows you to send and receive instant messages.
 If you want your instant messages to be private, you’re going to have to move beyond Facebook Messenger, Google Hangouts, Snapchat, and WhatsApp.
 These apps are popular and easy to use, but they also have weak data privacy and security practices.
-Even though iMessage and FaceTime get slightly better ratings for security, they still fail to meet many security standards.
+Even though iMessage and FaceTime get slightly better scores for security, they still fail to meet many security standards.
 According to the Electronic Frontier Foundation, a nonprofit organization that defends digital privacy, a solid messaging app should be open-source (anyone can check the source code, protocol, and API for vulnerabilities), offer encryption that even the provider can’t read, as well as verification of the contacts’ identities.

 Signal is open-source and encrypts text messages and calls so no one else can read or see them, including Signal.
 Their server doesn’t have access to your calls or messages so they aren’t stored or sold.